top of page

 What is the assessment process?

-A psychological assessment typically involves a clinical interview, possible interviews with collateral sources (e.g. teachers, therapists, etc), and standardized assessments.
+A psychological assessment typically involves a clinical interview, possible interviews with collateral sources (e.g. family members, therapists, etc), and standardized assessments.
 The interview and testing process can take between 3 to 15 hours over one or more days.
 After information is collected, the psychologist integrates and interprets the findings and makes specific, evidence-based recommendations based on those findings.
 The findings and recommendations are reviewed in a feedback session.

 Types of assessments conducted at Frontier Psychology: